 When accidents do occur on construction sites, the process of pursuing financial recovery can be complicated.
 There are numerous laws that may apply to a case depending on the circumstances.
 Successfully enforcing your right to recovery in a complex situation like this is much easier with help from a Blue Bell construction accident lawyer.

-Once retained, a dedicated personal injury attorney from Ostroff Injury Law can help you maximize your available compensation.
+Once retained, a dedicated personal injury attorney from Ostroff Godshall Injury and Accident Lawyers can help you maximize your available compensation.
 Founding Partner Jon Ostroff has over 30 years of experience representing injured clients like you.
 Managing Partner Rich Godshall has 18 years of experience with multi-million dollar lawsuits, focusing primarily on catastrophic and fatal construction injury lawsuits.

 In one recent case, our client, a construction worker, suffered severe burn injuries from an electrical shock.
 This accident occurred because another company working on the site ignored safety procedures.
 Our team successfully settled the claim for $1.2 million after extensive litigation.
 If you were in a worksite accident, speak with one of our lawyers as soon as possible.